ryapric/fredcast/README.md

 [Azure](https://azure.microsoft.com), [Jenkins](https://jenkins.io) (on-prem,
 even), etc).
 The config file for Cloud Build is found in the repo top-level (`cloudbuild.yaml`).

-FREDcast is currently hosted on [Google App Engine](https://cloud.google.com/appengine), and its deployment config file (`app.yaml`) is also in the repo top-level for exploration.

 API Documentation
 -----------------